adambard/learnxinyminutes-docs/sing.html.markdown

     // you can access interface members with (guess what ?) '.' if_ptr.identify_myself();

-    // downcasting requires a special contruct
+    // downcasting requires a special construct
     // (see also below the conditional structures) typeswitch(ref = if_ptr) {
         case *Implementer1: return(ref.only_on_impl1);